 - Combine 12 drops each of turmeric, clary sage and ginger oil with 1 ounce of almond oil

-4. Cook With Turmeric Powder for PCOS Relief
+4. Cook With Fresh or Dried Turmeric Root

-Aside from drinking turmeric milk, you can get regular doses of turmeric powder in your PCOS diet by adding it to meals and recipes, such as:
+Aside from drinking turmeric milk, you can get regular doses of turmeric powder into your PCOS diet by adding it to meals and recipes, such as:

 - scrambled eggs